Climate and Average Weather Year Round in Loveland Colorado, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.9 months, from May 10 to August 5, with an average daily incident shortwave energy per square meter above 6.8 kWh.
-The brightest day of the year is June 21, with an average of 7.9 kWh.
+The brightest month of the year in Loveland is June, with an average of 7.8 kWh.

 The darker period of the year lasts for 3.2 months, from November 2 to February 10, with an average daily incident shortwave energy per square meter below 3.4 kWh.
-The darkest day of the year is December 21, with an average of 2.3 kWh.
+The darkest month of the year in Loveland is December, with an average of 2.4 kWh.

 For the purposes of this report, the geographical coordinates of Loveland are 40.398 deg latitude, -105.075 deg longitude, and 4,980 ft elevation.